Forming RBAC API requests

 rbac-certificate-allowlistfile) and, if necessary, the private key.
 For example:

 cert="$(puppet config print hostcert)" cacert="$(puppet config print localcacert)" key="$(puppet config print hostprivkey)" uri="https://$(puppet config print server):4433/rbac-api/v1/users/current" curl --cert "$cert" --cacert "$cacert" --key "$key" "$uri"

-puppet cert generate to create a new certificate specifically for
+puppet cert generatecommand to create a certificate to use specifically with the RBAC API.

-RBAC accepts only JSON payloads in PUT and POST requests.
+The RBAC API accepts only JSON payloads in

 If you provide a JSON payload, you must specify that the content is in JSON format.
 Thus,

 POST requests with non-empty bodies must